Einstein - Search files

 Why?
 Because HTML does not respect line breaks.

-To make HTML respect line breaks, we need to output
+To make HTML respect line breaks, I suggest the following quick fix.

 "<pre>" before the grep